TBD54566975/did-dht/spec.md

 # Format

 The format for `did:dht` conforms to the [DID Core](https://www.w3.org/TR/did-core/) specification.
-It consists of the `did:pk` prefix followed by the Pkarr identifier.
+It consists of the `did:dht` prefix followed by the Pkarr identifier.
 The Pkarr identifier is a [z-base-32](https://en.wikipedia.org/wiki/Base32#z-base-32) encoded [Ed25519](https://ed25519.cr.yp.to/) public key.

 ```
 did-dht-format := did:dht:<z-base-32-value>